brianpetro/custom-quartz/README.md

 +   preserveSymlinks: true,
 ```

 # CustomHead.tsx - Added Structured Data Support in Quartz

 This component automatically adds structured data (`JSON-LD`) to the page's `<head>` tag.
-It uses the page's frontmatter and other fallback data to populate key SEO-related fields.
-This document outlines the frontmatter options that the component reads to create structured data.
+It uses the page's frontmatter and content to populate key SEO-related fields, including support for FAQ structured data.
+This document outlines the frontmatter options and content parsing that the component uses to create structured data.

 ## Frontmatter Options